Andrew-Shay/lektor-read-full-post/README.md

 html-split-text = <!-- PLUGIN-READ-FULL-POST -->
 ```

-`split-text`: The text to split the blog post on.
+`split-text` : The text to split the blog post on.
 `link-text` : The code to link to the full post.
 `always-display` : If `True`, always display the `link-text`.
 If `False`, only display if blog post contains the `split-text`
+`{URL_PATH}`: Will be replaced with the absolute URL to the full post.

 Notice how the configs exist for `html` and `markdown`.
 If the post body type is `markdown`, the `markdown` option is chosen.
 Same applies for `html`.